Wandalen/willbe/doc/version2.eng/tutorial/CommandSubmodulesUpgrade.md

 The command to upgrade the version of the submodules using the automated overwriting of the <code>willfile</code>.

-Submodule versions available at the time of export may be [fixated] (CommandSubmodulesFixate.md).
+Submodule versions available at the time of export may be [fixated](CommandSubmodulesFixate.md).
 The `.submodules.upgrade` the command allows you to fixate the latest versions of submodules.

 The command is intended for automated overwriting of current URI links of remote submodules in `willfile`.
 The command changes the current URIs to the most recent versions of submodule URIs.
 At the same time, downloading files of these submodules do not automatically occur.

 The command has the option `dry` to enable overwriting of the `willfile`.
-It takes the value `0` and` 1`.
+It takes the value `0` and `1`.
 At `dry:0` the command overwrite URI-links.
-At `dry:1` the command `will. submodules. fixate dry:1` performs all the operation and displays the list of available updates without changing any file.
+At `dry:1` the command `will. submodules.fixate dry:1` performs all the operation and displays the list of available updates without changing any file.
 The default value is `dry:0`.

 ### File structure